Try These Methods to Live a More Fulfilling Life.

 A cluttered life soaks up free time like a dry, thirsty sponge.

-By clutter, I don’t just mean a messy garage (although, that is clutter).
-“Clutter” means the noise, distractions, and chaos of modern life.
+By clutter, I don’t just mean a messy garage (although that is clutter).
+“Clutter” means modern life’s noise, distractions, and chaos.

 There can be so much reactivity in modern life.
 We spend our days reacting to distractions without even realizing it.
-But you can declutter your daily lifestyle and experience more joy and serenity than ever before.
+But you can declutter your daily lifestyle and experience more joy and serenity than ever.

 The reason that smart and healthy people often seem to be working toward some self-care goal is that they understand that some of their lifestyle habits could always be fine-tuned.

-Living smarter means to organize your life is such a way that you are filled with joy, energy, and excellent health.
+Living smarter means organizing your life so that you are filled with joy, energy, and excellent health.
 One essential aspect of this is to optimize your time for maximum efficiency.

-Finding the right productivity system can help you to live smarter so that you can direct more time and energy to what-matters-most in your life.
+Finding the right productivity system can help you live smarter so you can direct more time and energy to what matters most in your life.

 De-cluttering your typical day is one effective strategy for getting your life back together.

 7. Recognize the Connection between Longevity, Healthspan, and Being Organized

 In today’s modern world, most of us feel drained – like we’re being pulled from all sides.
-This is the ultimate energy-zapper, and it leaves us overwhelmed, blurring our priorities, and making us resistant to change …even when that change could be greatly beneficial.
+This is the ultimate energy-zapper, leaving us overwhelmed, blurring our priorities, and making us resistant to change …even when that change could be greatly beneficial.

-I feel passionate about helping others to understand that, in order to live longer and more joyfully, it helps to be organized.
+I feel passionate about helping others understand that living longer and more joyfully helps to be organized.

 Good organizing creates more free time to spend with friends and loved ones.